harshil30401/KelpAssignment/README.md

 git clone 'https://github.com/harshil30401/KelpAssignment.git'

-Please make sure that "KelpAssignment" is a package so please save it inside a new folder and open that new folder in the text editor.
+Note, "KelpAssignment" is a package.

 I have tried to give the details of the code as comments in the code itself.